bozokopic/mkwhl/README.rst

         resulting wheel.
 All files specified by exclude patterns will not be included in resulting wheel, even if same file is specified by include pattern.

+        Argument `data_paths` defines list of (source, destination) paths to be included in wheel's data directory.

         """